James L. Dennis: Freedom of speech

 Bell v.
 Itawamba County School Board was a case regarding student speech.
 Bell, an African-American male student, made a rap song criticizing two white coaches who allegedly sexually harassed African-American female students.
 His rap had profanity, including the n-word.
 Upon finding out of this rap, the school suspended him.
 Bell sued, arguing that his rap was free speech under Tinker v.
 Des Moines School District.
 Dennis ruled that Bell's rap is protected speech under Tinker and the school violated his 1st amendment rights by suspending him.
 However, the 5th circuit sitting en banc reversed Dennis in August 2015.
 Dennis wrote a 50-page dissent, writing that "Bell’s song was not a disruption of school activities but rather was an effort to participate as a citizen in our unique constitutional democracy by raising awareness of a serious matter of public concern.
 Yet, rather than commending Bell’s efforts, the Itawamba County School Board punished him for the content of his speech, in effect teaching Bell that the First Amendment does not protect students who challenge those in power."

 In 2021, Dennis wrote the majority opinion in another student speech case, Oliver v.
 Arnold.
 Oliver was a high school student who objected to reciting the Pledge of Allegiance.
 According to Oliver, she was required to transcribe the words of the Pledge as part of an assignment given by her sociology teacher.
 Although the teacher claimed the assignment had a pedagogical purpose, Oliver claimed that it was intended to be a mandatory statement of patriotic beliefs.
 Oliver claimed that her First Amendment rights were violated.
 Dennis, speaking for the Court, held that the facts of the case were genuinely disputed and allowed Oliver's lawsuit to proceed.

 Dennis dissented in Alliance for Good Government v.
 Coalition for Better Government, opining that the First Amendment protected a non-profit political organization from being held liable for trademark infringement under the Lanham Act based solely on its non-commercial, "purely political speech."
 Dennis warned that such an extension of liability "risks eroding the First Amendment's safeguards for political expression."

 After the 5th circuit held that a judge had the right to exercise courtroom prayer, Dennis was one of 3 judges who voted to hear the case en banc.

+On June 20, 2025, Dennis was on a three-judge panel that unanimously struck down a Louisiana law requiring the Ten Commandments to be placed in classrooms.
+Dennis wrote a concurring opinion arguing that Kennedy v.
+Bremerton School District did not fully overrule Lemon v.
+Kurtzman.
+On February 20, 2026, Dennis dissented when the 5th circuit sitting en banc reversed the panel and permitted the Louisiana "Ten Commandments law" to remain in place.